orchestracities/ngsi-timeseries-api/docs/manuals/user/troubleshooting.md

 This related to the fact that CrateDB does not support 3D coordinates, as documented in [admin documentation](../admin/crate.md).

+### Sometimes it takes more than 500 msec to read the data sent to Orion in QuantumLeap

+QuantumLeap is a Timeseries API that stores values forwarded by the Context Broker, and due to the nature of its backends as well, there is always some synch latency between the data writing and the time the data is available for reading.

+1. Orion takes some msec to process a request and trigger a notification.

+1. The QL takes some msec to process a single message and store it in the database.

+1. Especially in the case of CrateDB, indexing of inserted data may take a bit, so this means that there is additional latency between when the a message is stored in crate, and when it is actually available for querying.
+In case of multi-node CrateDB deployment this can take even more because QL writes on Crate node A, first the data is indexed in node A, and then replicated on node B. So if you issue a query right after writing a message and QL picks node B, probability to find the data you just pushed is even lower.

 ## Bug reporting

 Bugs should be reported in the form of